SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Oh emperumAn who won over the seven bulls that opposed him, who burnt the beautiful lankA into ashes and who is the one with the radiant form that acquired great splendour by these actions!
-You should accept me at all times in your radiant divine feet, without going astray (thinking about worldly pleasures) immediately, knowing well that that I don’t know what is good for me.
+Oh emperumAn who won over the seven bulls which opposed him, who burnt the beautiful lankA into ashes and who is the one with the radiant form that acquired great splendour by these actions!
+You should accept me at all times in your radiant divine feet, without letting me to go astray (thinking about worldly pleasures) immediately, knowing well that that I don’t know what is good for me.